Kylie Jenner Accused Of Boob Job: Did She Admit To Being Made Of Plastic? [Rumors]

-Kylie Jenner and the rest of the Keeping Up With The Kardashians stars are no strangers to accusations of boob jobs and other forms of plastic surgeries.
+Kylie Jenner and the rest of the Keeping Up With the Kardashians stars are no strangers to accusations of boob jobs and other forms of plastic surgeries.
 Jenner and the Kardashians, however, tend to stand pretty united when it comes to denying any form of plastic surgery.
 Are their bodies truly natural?
 This is what fans, followers, and even critics have long debated.

 In fact, some of the individuals who commented on Jenner’s Instagram photo drew attention to a vertical line down the side of her breast which they believed looked like a scar from a boob job.
 Was this alleged scar proof that Kylie has had breast augmentation surgery?
 This is what those leaving negative comments on her Instagram photo wanted to know.